Custom vs. Mass-Produced Jewelry: Why Personalization Matters

 Mass-Produced Jewelry:

-• Automated Production: Manufactured using machines, which may result in less intricate detailing and a focus on quantity over quality.
+Made utilising machines, automated production may produce less complex detailing and a concentration on quantity over quality.

 3. Emotional and Sentimental Value